 And, if you know your pure movement, and how you come through in your movement, then that is going to be far superior for communicating with your horse than if you didn't, or if you hadn't explored that.

-Horses change direction for several reasons...
+So let's carry on with this example: horses change direction for several reasons...

 #1.
 Their mind is not with you.